programminghistorian/ph-submissions/lessons/sentiment-analysis.md

 # Using Python with the Natural Language Toolkit (NLTK)

 <div class="alert alert-warning">
 First time coding?
-This lesson is intended for beginners, but you may find it helpful to [review other Python lessons at Programming Historian](https://programminghistorian.org/lessons/?topic=python).
-However, please note that while many lessons at the *Programming Historian* use Python version 2, this lesson requires [Python version 3](https://www.python.org/download/releases/3.0/).
+This lesson is intended for beginners, but you may find it helpful to <a href-"https://programminghistorian.org/lessons/?topic=python">review other Python lessons at Programming Historian</a>.
+However, please note that while many lessons at the *Programming Historian* use Python version 2, this lesson requires <a href="https://www.python.org/download/releases/3.0/">Python version 3</a>.
 Python 3 installation instructions are linked to below.
 </div>

 In this tutorial, you will be using [Python](https://www.python.org/) along with a few tools from the Natural Language Toolkit (NLTK) to generate sentiment scores from e-mail transcripts.
 To do this, you will first learn how to load the textual data into Python, select the appropriate NLP tools for sentiment analysis, and write an [algorithm](https://en.wikipedia.org/wiki/Algorithm) that calculates sentiment scores for a given selection of text.
 We'll also explore how to adjust your algorithm to best fit your research question.
 Finally, you will package your problem-solving algorithm as a self-contained bundle of code known as a *function* that you can reuse and repurpose (including in part 2 of this tutorial)